manifoldmarkets/manifold/docs/docs/api.md

 - `answers`: An array of strings, each of which will be a valid answer for the market.
 - `addAnswersMode`: Optional.
 Controls who can add answers to the market after it has been created.
 Must be one of `'DISABLED' | 'ONLY_CREATOR' | 'ANYONE'`.
 Defaults to `'DISABLED'`.
-- `shouldAnswerSumToOne`: Optional.
+- `shouldAnswersSumToOne`: Optional.
 If `true`, makes this market auto-arbitrage so that probabilities add up to 100% and restricts market resolution accordingly.

 For bountied questions, you must also provide: